CATIE statement on the use of oral pre-exposure prophylaxis (PrEP) as a highly effective strategy to prevent the sexual

 Recommendations for service providers

-PrEP is no longer a strategy on the horizon but one that is currently available and being used in Canada.
-In February 2016, Health Canada approved the use of daily oral Truvada for PrEP in combination with safer sex practices to reduce the risk of the sexual transmission of HIV for people at high risk for HIV.
+PrEP is no longer a strategy on the horizon but one that is increasingly available and being used in Canada.
+In February 2016, Health Canada approved the use of daily oral Truvada for PrEP in combination with safer sex practices to help prevent the sexual transmission of HIV for people at high risk for HIV.
 Truvada contains two anti-HIV drugs: tenofovir (also called TDF) and emtricitabine (also called FTC).

 People working with communities at risk for or living with HIV have an important role to play in promoting PrEP as a highly effective prevention strategy.

 Below are recommendations on how you might better integrate PrEP into your programming.

 1. Improve awareness of oral PrEP as a highly effective HIV prevention strategy, including the factors important for maximizing its effectiveness.
-Any educational and counselling activities provided for HIV-negative clients and for HIV-positive clients who have HIV-negative partners should include information on the prevention benefits of PrEP and how to use it correctly.
+Any educational and counselling activities provided for HIV-negative clients and for HIV-positive clients who have HIV-negative partners should include information on the prevention benefits of PrEP and how to use it consistently and correctly.